78-quangSky/MyPackage/fablab_lib/README.md

-# MyClasses Package
+# fablab_lib Package

-The 'MyClasses' package provides a set of classes that can be used for various purposes.
+The 'fablab_lib' package provides a set of classes that can be used for various purposes.

 ## Installation